Easter Crafts for Kids

 Easter is not too far off.
-Three weeks by my count.
+Less than a week!
 It’s one of my favorite holidays.

 First, of course: Jesus.
 He has solved my life’s problems, including my biggest one: me.
 Easter is a time for me to reflect and rejoice that He’s loved me so much for so long.